• Skip to main content

 • Stir in the POTATOES, TOMATOES (with juice), VEGETABLE BROTH, ITALIAN SEASONING, SALT, and PEPPER.

-• Add the ZUCCHINI, CAULIFLOWER, CORN, and PEAS.
+• Add the ZUCCHINI, CORN, and PEAS.
 Simmer another 5 minutes, or until all vegetables are tender and heated through.

 • Taste and adjust seasoning with SALT and PEPPER as needed.